ltaylor2/finalproject/README.md

 |Remiges|0|0|1|0|
 |Rectrices [color]|0|0|1|0|

 Other taxa have simpler plumage characters and developmental trajectories.
-For example, here a first pass at coding the plumage patches of *Corapipo gutturalis* (note again the disappearing mask):
+For example, here is a first pass at coding the plumage patches of *Corapipo gutturalis* (note again the disappearing mask):
 |Character|S1|S2|
 |---------|--|--|
 |Throat|2|2|